I believe we are on an irreversible trend towards more freedom and democracy - but that could change. Dan Quayle 5/22/89

 http://multinationalmonitor.org/mm2002/02jan-feb/jan-feb02toc.html

-- New Zealand sets up a Public Bank
+- New Zealand sets up a Public Bank - If you don't succeed the first time try again.

 - A new government-funded people's bank with lower fees and hundreds of small branches in regional areas has